notmuch/notmuch/doc/man1/notmuch-show.rst

    part still has two MIME parts: part 0 is the whole message (headers and body) and part 1 is just the body.

+.. option:: --sort=(newest-first|oldest-first)

+   This option can be used to present results in either chronological order (**oldest-first**) or reverse chronological order (**newest-first**).

+   Only threads as a whole are reordered.
+Ordering of messages within each thread will not be affected by this flag, since that order is always determined by the thread's replies.

+   By default, results will be displayed in reverse chronological order, (that is, the newest results will be displayed first).

 .. option:: --verify

    Compute and report the validity of any MIME cryptographic